VNG-Realisatie/nlx/helm/charts/nlx-management/README.md

 # management

-This is the Chart for the NLX Management.
-NLX Management can be used to configure your NLX setup.
+NLX is an open source peer-to-peer system facilitating federated authentication, secure connecting and protocolling in a large-scale, dynamic API ecosystem with many organizations.
+The Management API is at the heart of NLX Management.
+It is used by the Management UI to manage your NLX setup and your Inways use the Management API to retrieve their configuration.
+It's also used to setup and manage connections between API providers and consumers.

 ## Prerequisites